WillowInc/opendigitaltwins-building/Samples/05-Metering.md

 ## Assigning Meters to Buildings

+### Electrical

-In this example, we depict how metering measurements get assigned to a space such as a Building.
+In this example, we depict how electrical energy metering measurements get assigned to a space such as a Building.

 ![Metering-Example2](Images/Metering-Example2.png)